 What's to love about this recipe

-- This is an easy, cheat's way to make a Red Cappuccino without an espresso machine or ground Rooibos espresso powder.
+- This is an easy, cheat's way to make a Red Cappuccino without an espresso maker or Red espresso powder.

 Key ingredient notes and substitutions

-Milk - Use full fat or semi skimmed milk if using dairy.
 You can also use soy, almond or oat milk.
-The ones with the higher fat content work better for frothing.
+The ones with the higher fat contents work better for frothing.

-Cinnamon - Completely optional, but I can say as someone who doesn't really like cinnamon in hot drinks, it's surprisingly good with rooibos, but just a tiny pinch of it.
+Completely optional, but I can say as someone who doesn't really like cinnamon in hot drinks, it's surprisingly good with rooibos, but, just a tiny pinch of it!

 How to make Red Cappuccino

-- Give the tea a stir and let it steep for a good 4 minutes, or until you have a very strong tea.
+- Give the tea a stir and let it steep for a good 4 minutes minimum, or until you have a very strong, dark tea.
+The point is, it should be a lot stronger than your usual rooibos tea.

-- Start frothing the milk with your desired method until the milk has doubled in volume.
+- In the meantime, start frothing the milk with your desired method until the milk has doubled in volume.

 - Slowly pour the milk onto the tea and scoop any leftover foam on top.
 Sprinkle with cinnamon if you wish and serve with your desired sweetener.